Skip to content

 Most people get used to Neurolens glasses within a few days.
 For some, it may take a little longer, up to two weeks, as your eyes and brain adjust to the new alignment.
 You might notice things like sharper focus or less tension as your eyes recalibrate.
 Wearing your glasses consistently during this time is key, and our team will check in after your fitting to make sure everything feels right.

 Yes, Neurolens can be combined with progressive lenses or bifocals.
 If you need help seeing both up close and far away, we can customize your prescription and still include Neurolens prism technology.
 This means you’ll enjoy both clear vision and better eye alignment in one pair of glasses.
-Our doctors will make sure your lenses match your daily needs and lifestyle.
+Our doctors will ensure your lenses meet your daily needs and lifestyle.

 Regular prism lenses use the same amount of correction across the entire lens.
 They can help with some eye alignment issues, but they aren’t always enough for people with complex symptoms.

 Neurolens, on the other hand, uses a contoured prism that adjusts across the lens to match how your eyes work at different distances.
-This personalized design helps reduce chronic symptoms like headaches, neck pain, and eye fatigue, especially if you’re on screens a lot.
+This personalized design helps reduce chronic symptoms such as headaches, neck pain, and eye fatigue, especially if you spend a lot of time on screens.

 Neurolens is only available in eyeglass form right now.
 That’s because the special prism technology needs to stay in a fixed position, which isn’t possible with contacts that move around during the day.